There's also a worry that introducing chickenpox vaccination for all children could increase the risk of chickenpox and shingles in adults.

-If a childhood chickenpox vaccination programme was introduced, people would not catch chickenpox as children because the infection would no longer circulate in areas where the majority of children had been vaccinated.
+If a childhood chickenpox vaccination programme was introduced, people would not catch chickenpox as children because the infection would no longer spread in areas where most children had been vaccinated.

-This would leave unvaccinated children susceptible to contracting chickenpox as adults, when they're more likely to get a more serious infection, or in pregnancy, where there's a risk of the infection harming the baby.
+This would leave unvaccinated children susceptible to getting chickenpox as adults, when the illness is more likey to be serious, or during pregnancy, where there's a risk of the infection harming the baby.

 Shingles in adults

-We could also see a significant increase in cases of shingles in adults.
+A childhood chickenpox vaccination programme could also lead to a significant increase in cases of shingles in adults.

 When people get chickenpox, the virus remains in the body.
-This can then reactivate at a later date and cause shingles.
+This can then reactivate later and cause shingles.

-Being exposed to chickenpox as an adult (for example, through contact with infected children) boosts your immunity to shingles.
+If you had chickenpox as a child, being exposed to the illness again as an adult (for example, through contact with infected children) can boost your immunity to shingles.

-If you vaccinate children against chickenpox, you lose this natural boosting, so immunity in adults will drop and more shingles cases will occur.
+If children are vaccinated against chickenpox, adults will lose this natural boosting, so their immunity will drop and more cases of shingles will happen.

 The chickenpox vaccine is used to immunise people who may pass the infection on to someone who's at risk of serious complications from chickenpox.